The-Developing-Developers/SimpleBinaryTree/README.md

   python .\scripts\build.py
   ```

-For example, if you wish to specify the generator to be used by CMake, you can pass the generator name as an argument to the script:
+If you wish to specify the generator to be used by CMake, you can pass the generator name as an argument to the script.
+For example:
 - Linux / MacOS:
   ```
   python3 ./scripts/build.py "Unix Makefiles"